Tuesday, October 8, 2024

 How much is too much cholesterol?

-Cholesterol is a type of fat that we all have circulating throughout our bodies.
-We actually require cholesterol for survival!
-The liver produces most bodily cholesterol (80%), while the remaining 20% is obtained through the diet.
-But, cholesterol in excess can cause plaque build-up in the circulatory system, narrowing blood vessels and increasing blood pressure.
 This narrowing or thickening of the blood vessel walls is known as atherosclerosis, which can even affect the arteries that deliver blood to the heart, contributing to coronary artery disease.
 Coronary artery disease consequently increases the risk of a heart attack.

-Heart disease, including coronary artery disease, is actually the leading cause of death in the United States1 and the second leading cause of death in Canada.2 How do we know if our cholesterol is putting us at risk?
+Heart disease, including coronary artery disease, is the leading cause of death in the United States1 and the second leading cause of death in Canada.2

 The HDL Ratio

-Cholesterol blood levels are maintained by two types of cholesterol-carrying proteins: low density lipoprotein (LDL) and high density lipoprotein (HDL).
+Cholesterol blood levels are maintained by two types of cholesterol-carrying proteins: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

 LDL: The “Bad” Cholesterol

 LDL carries cholesterol from the liver to tissues throughout the body.
-The majority of the cholesterol in the blood is actually LDL-bound.
+The majority of the cholesterol in the blood is LDL-bound.
 If there is an excess amount of LDL-cholesterol, LDL will deposit the cholesterol along the blood vessel walls, which contributes to plaque build-up and blockage.

-A 2010 study observed approximately 1000 individuals and how their risk for different forms of heart disease were affected when LDL levels decreased.
-For refence, the ideal LDL blood level is less than 2.6mmol/L.3 The study found that a LDL reduction by 1.0mmol/L with medication decreased the occurrence of deadly heart-related events by one-fifth per year.4 They also found that reducing LDL levels by 2-3mmol/L reduces the risk of these fatal events such as heart attack and stroke by 40-50%.
-Clearly, LDL-cholesterol levels contribute to a higher risk for heart disease and is indeed the “bad” cholesterol.
+They also found that reducing LDL levels by 2-3mmol/L reduces the risk of these fatal events such as heart attack and stroke by 40-50%.
+Clearly, LDL-cholesterol levels contribute to a higher risk for heart disease and are indeed the “bad” cholesterol.

 HDL: The “Good” Cholesterol

 HDL balances out the LDL activity; it picks up cholesterol from tissues and blood vessels and brings it to the liver where it is either used or eliminated from the body.
-So, the ratio of HDL to LDL is an important indicator of health.
-What is a good cholesterol HDL ratio?

 The HDL Ratio

 The most common of the HDL ratios is the total cholesterol to HDL.
-The total cholesterol (TC) is made of LDL, HDL, and triglycerides (another common bodily fat), however the majority of the total cholesterol is LDL.
-Considering TC:HDL, what is a good cholesterol HDL ratio?
+The total cholesterol (TC) is made of LDL, HDL, and triglycerides (another common bodily fat), however, the majority of the total cholesterol is LDL.

 A study observed 6,147 healthy women aged 50-59 over a period of 17 years.
-Their TC:HDL levels were measured, and their corresponding risk for heart attack.
-It was shown that increasing the TC:HDL ratio increased the risk of heart attack significantly.5 The lowest risk for a heart attack was found when the TC:HDL ratio was less than 3.5.
-These findings match the guidelines set out by the American Heart Association: the TC:HDL ratio should be less than 5.0, and ideally as low as 3.5 for limited risk to heart health.
+Their TC: HDL levels were measured, and their corresponding risk for heart attack.
+It was shown that increasing the TC: HDL ratio increased the risk of heart attack significantly.5 The lowest risk for a heart attack was found when the TC: HDL ratio was less than 3.5.

 What cholesterol levels should we aim for?